 USAA Classic Checking offers a free checking account designed around your needs.
 This account makes it easy and convenient to make deposits and offers plenty of free tools that can help you budget and monitor your spending.
-For your convenience, USAA also offers Web BillPay®, an online bill pay feature that makes it easy to manage all of your household bills online.
-However, like other USAA products, this is only available to active duty military personnel, veterans, their families, and other affiliates.
+For your convenience, they also offers USAA Pay Bills, an online bill pay feature that makes it easy to manage all of your household bills online.

 - No monthly service fees